pressmind/web-core-skeleton-basic/quickstart/wtf_pressmind.md

 |:---:	                |---	        |:---:              |:---: |:---:	                                                                            |
 |365                    |3, 5, 7 days   |3                  | 4 |17520                                                                                |

-So if you plan to sell 2000 hotels with 17500 travel offers, you have 35 Million records in you're database, be in mind, that you need some computing power to serve this data in you're application.
+If you plan to sell 2000 hotels with 17500 travel offers, your database contains 35 million records.
+Be aware, that you need some computing power to serve this data in your application.

 ## What is the main concept of the pressmind® web-core?

 The pressmind® web-core is a headless content cache for bookable and none bookable content.

-Both Content Types can be mapped to the web-core:
+Both content types can be mapped to the web-core:

 |Content type  |Data origin |
 |---	       |---
 |none-bookable |pressmind® PIM
-|bookable      |touroperator system
+|bookable      |tour operator system

-## Data (field) Types
+## Data (field) types
 These datatypes can be used to describe a media object like a product or any other entity.

 |type  |description |